 Victim Services of Big Spring is a non-profit organization that focuses on providing the necessary assistance and direct quality service to all victims of violent crime.
 Our goal is to provide crisis intervention and continuing support to victims of domestic violence, sexual assault, homicide and other violent crimes as well as their families.
 We focus on rendering needed services to speed their recovery from the victimization and to assist them throughout the medical, legal, and criminal justice process.

 Created as Rape Crisis in 1984, we serve a six county area which includes Howard, Martin, Glasscock, Mitchell, Borden, and Dawson counties.
 Our service area encompasses approximately 5,400 square miles serving approximately 50,000 people.
 We are a 24 hours a day, 7 days a week, 365 days a year service.
-We are able to provide these services with a staff of (2) two and also trained volunteers on an on-call basis.
+We are able to provide these services with a staff of (3) three and also trained volunteers on an on-call basis.

 Services include crisis intervention to provide emotional support and guidance to the victim, usually at the emergency room, police department, or sheriff’s department.
 Follow-up contact is also made to track the victim’s progress and provide further emotional support and direction.
 This may include justice support and advocacy which assists and supports the victim throughout the legal and criminal justice process, informing him/her of criminal procedures, preparing the victim for court, assisting with victim impact statements, keeping the victim informed of the case status, and escorting the victim to court.